pwatter1/pippin-machine-simulator/README.md

 Allows students to make the leap from writing programs in a simple high-level language to understanding how such programs come to be translated and executed on a simple computer.

+Part of the GUI was written with my Professor, Dr.Lander.
 Please run Machine View to start and load a data file when prompted.

 ![alt tag](https://github.com/pwatter1/pippin-machine-simulator/blob/master/MachineGUI.png)